doorfortyfour/TileWorldCreator/docs/GettingStarted.md

 ### Add your first generator
 ![quickstart2](img/twcQuickStart2.gif)

+1. Click on the + button in the generation layers stack to create a new layer.
+2. Select the layer.
-1. Click on the + button of the layer stack and select: `Generators - CellularAutomata`
+3. Click on the + button of the layer stack and select: `Generators - CellularAutomata`
-2. Click on the execute layer button
+4. Click on the execute layer button
-3. TADA your first generated map
+5. TADA your first generated map

 ### Instantiate tiles